step-/gtkmenuplus/docs/menu_configuration_file_format.md

 generated menu.
 Subdirectories to which the user doesn't have read access are ignored.

-Including menu entries for a bunch of files probably only make sense if they fall under a submenu (whose submenu\_description would describe the files collected below it).

 The second form may be immediately followed by any or all of `icon=`, `tooltip=` and `cmd=` lines, in any order.
 If it is, the icon and tooltip will be applied to each of the menu entries created; if there's a command, it will